- Premium features included

 Limited analytics and attribution tools hinder in-depth performance analysis or advanced funnel tracking.

 If you’re an independent content creator, coach, course creator, or newsletter writer who cares more about audience relationships than complex marketing funnels, Kit is ideal.
 I’ve found it particularly good for solopreneurs and small teams selling digital products, memberships, or knowledge-based services.
 When people ask who should use Kit, I tell them it’s perfect for those building personal brands.
-Kit for small business works well if you’re service-based rather than product-focused.
+Kit for small business owners works well if you’re service-based rather than product-focused.

 Bloggers moving into monetization will appreciate how seamlessly commerce integrates.
 Authors and podcasters can benefit from the Creator Network’s cross-promotion opportunities.
-If you want solid automation without technical complexity, you’ll like building subscriber journeys using visual tools instead of code.
+If you want solid automation features without technical complexity, you’ll like building subscriber journeys using visual tools instead of code.
 The best Kit features really shine when you’re focused on direct-to-audience selling.

 Large enterprises or B2B companies that need advanced CRM features, lead scoring, and sales pipeline management should look elsewhere—Kit wasn’t built for complex sales processes.